twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 ReactDom.render(<NameManager/>, document.querySelector('#demo'))
 ```

-As expected, we must first import React, our NameAdder, and NamesList components.
-We'll also need ReactDom, which we must use to render our finished UI to the DOM.
-Note that we are selecting the container element we defined in our index.html file earlier, and rendering our entire set of React components as children/descendants.
+As expected, we must first import `React`, our `NameAdder`, and `NamesList` components.
+We'll also need ReactDom, which we must use to render our finished UI into the DOM.
+Note that we are selecting the container element we defined in our [index.html][index.html] file earlier, and rendering our entire set of React components as children/descendants.

 The `render` method, which is called when `ReactDom` attempts to render our component to the DOM, is largely a set of references to the two other components we already defined.
-Remember how our NameAdder component was able to ask the NamesList component to update its list of names?
-This is made possible by our NameManager component.
+Remember how our `NameAdder` component was able to ask the `NamesList` component to update its list of names?
+This is made possible by our `NameManager` component.
 You can see that is passed a property, `onAdded`, to this component.
-When it is called by NameAdder, the `handleNameAdded` method is called in NameManager, which in turn delegates to the NamesList component's `update` method, which was exposed as a public class method.
+When it is called by `NameAdder`, the `handleNameAdded` method is called on `NameManager`, which in turn delegates to the `NamesList` component's `update` method, which has been exposed as a public class instance method.

 And that's about it for our React components.
 Pretty simple, eh?
-The next section will cover how webpack allows us to build and organize our UI components.
+The next section will cover how webpack allows us to build our frontend components into a single bundle file, which will be usable in all of our supported browsers.

 #### Modularizing our components and simplifying the build process with webpack

-We'll use webpack as a build toold to accomplish a few goals:
+We'll use webpack as a build tool to accomplish a few goals:

 1. Compile our JSX to standardized JavaScript.
 2. Combine all needed JavaScript into a single file.
+3. Ensure our ES6 syntax works in all browsers, regardless of the completeness of their implementation of the specification.
-3. Ensure debugging our code in the browser is simple by providing access to the original pre-compiled/combined source files.
+4. Ensure debugging our code in the browser is simple by providing access to the original pre-compiled/combined source files.

 We have defined webpack, along with all other dependencies, in a [package.json file][package.json].
 All that is left is a bit of configuration.
 Have a look: